 Don’t forget that while they’re certainly not cramped, river cruise cabins are not massive.
 This means it’s preferable if you don’t have lots of suitcases cluttering up your room during your stay, so try to save space where you can - and avoid taking more than one suitcase per person.

 Pack multi-functional products where possible, and check what’s included in your rooms as standard so that you’re not taking anything unnecessary.
 Don’t forget that capsule wardrobe, too; pack trousers or skirts that you can wear more than once with different tops to ensure you’re not over-packing.

 As an easy and effective way to travel, it’s no wonder that river cruises are attracting more new passengers than ever before.
-Whether you’re considering embarking on your first river-based adventure, or you’re a river cruise pro, Spirit of the Rhine is ready and waiting to answer your call.
-Launching in Spring 2021, it’s exclusive to Saga guests, and combines luxury and impressive features with premium value for money.
+Whether you’re considering embarking on your first river-based adventure, or you’re a river cruise pro, Spirit of the Rhine and Spirit of the Danube are ready and waiting to answer your call.

 The opinions expressed are those of the author and are not held by Saga unless specifically stated.

 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.

 Quick links: Back to Blogs home